olexandrd/microservice-project/README.md

-# Lesson 7: Helm Chart Deployment
+# Application Deployment with CD Pipeline

 This directory contains the source code and resources for homework 8 and 9, focusing on setup CD pipeline.